Hierarchical Reinforcement Learning for Air Combat at DARPA's AlphaDogfight Trials: Methods

-\section{Agent Architecture}
+\subsection{Agent Architecture}

 Our agent, PHANG-MAN (Policy Hierarchy for Adaptive Novel Generation of MANeuvers), is composed of a 2-layer hierarchy of policies.
-On the low level, there is an array of policies that have been trained to excel in a particular region of the state space.
-At the high level, a single policy selects which low-level policy to activate given the current context of the engagement.
-Our architecture is shown in Figure 4.
+There is an array of policies at the lower level of the hierarchy that have each been trained to excel in a particular region of the state space.
+A singular policy at the higher level of the hierarchy selects which low-level policy to activate given the current context of the engagement, as shown in Figure \ref{fig4}.
+We refer to this policy as the policy selector.
+This architecture allows for the high-level and low-level rewards to be decoupled, and it provides the ability to extend existing hierarchical agents by incorporating additional low-level policies that address specific skill gaps.
+If the behavior of a low-level policy aids in achieving the policy selector's goal, the policy selector will learn which regions of the state space to employ it.